danilogit/smjs/README.md

 # About
-This project is aiming to helṕ those who need to make a sipmle and mantainable state/pipeline workflow.
+This project is aiming to helṕ those who need to make a simple and maintainable state/pipeline workflow.
 We are at the very begging steps yet, come help us to accomplish this.

 ## Summary
 1. Installation